Hostage International exists to serve the needs of hostages and their families around the world.

 Mike is founder and principal director of MRC Global Risk.
 With a career in security risk management and incident response, Mike specialises in reputational risk helping companies conduct business in unpredictable, complex markets.
 Before entering the corporate sector, Mike served in the Royal Air Force.

 Having learned of Hostage International’s extraordinary achievements in supporting returning hostages and their families, with a remarkable team of mainly volunteers, when invited to join the Board as a trustee I was only too pleased to accept.
 I look forward to contributing to Hostage International’s growth and development.

-Carlo is a co-founder of Hostage International and is the lead for the Fundraising Committee.
+Carlo is a co-founder of Hostage International.

 Carlo Laurenzi OBE is former CEO of the London Wildlife Trust and former Executive Director of Prisoners Abroad.
 He has also worked for Lloyds Bank, the London Borough of Islington, and the Open University, and has been Director of Policy and Research at the National Deaf Children’s Society (NDCS) and worked on secondment at the Foreign Office in Consular Services.

 I helped set up Hostage International because I saw there was a gap in service provision and a very real need for what we offer.
 My experiences before Hostage International showed me that there was no genuine and thought-through support for the families of a hostage victim that put them first.
 I find the work challenging and immensely rewarding – you can be looking at geopolitics one moment and then individuals’ emotional needs the next.

 Phil is involved in Hostage International’s family and hostage support work.
 As a trustee, he leads the Family and Hostage Support Committee, assisting in solving the mountains of challenges our beneficiaries face as a result of a kidnap as well as overseeing the governance of the service.
 In addition, Phil is a caseworker providing direct support to families and former hostages.